brunobord/nagademon-2014-old/character.md

 to plug / setup, keyboard failure, use a physical tool - a screwdriver), ``roll+hardware``.

-* On 6-: You're breaking things.
-The GM is picking one *Issue*.
+* On 6-: You're breaking things, the GM is picking one *Major Issue*.
-* On 7-9: It's working fine, does the job.
+* On 7-9: It's working fine, does the job, but there's a cost.
+The GM picks one *Minor Issue*.
-* On 10+: not only it's working, but it looks more robust and solid than the last time.
-Using this hardware will please the software,
+* On 10+: Work is done, without a bug.

 ### When your system is under attack

 DDOS'ed, Trojan, Malware, unexpected intrusion, massive data stealing...
 ``roll+cool`` to find out what's going on, and how you can stop this:

 * On 6-: Your system is dying.
-The GM is picking one *Issue*.
+The GM is picking one *Major Issue*.
 * On 7-9: You can stop the incident, but the threat is still here.
+The GM picks one *Minor Issue*.
-* On 10+: not only you've stopped the incident, but you know a bit more about its source, its causes, and a few clues on how to prevent it next time,
+* On 10+: You've stopped the attack, it should be working normally now.

 -----